 See the article on this website about the property status in void marriages.
 As stated before that a void marriage can occur under a number of circumstances which has been defined by Thai law.
 There can also be the issue of damages as well as maintenance during the ending of a void marriage or an annulment in Thailand.
-Speak to a lawyer in Thailand for assistance.
+Speak to a family lawyer in Thailand for assistance.

 Annulment in Thailand is not very common.
 In order to apply to court you would need to prove why the court should make this order.
 This could be for a number of reasons such as having been forced to marry someone such as an arranged marriage or that there had been fraud in the marriage process such as the person being underage or a blood relative.
 Property rights in these void marriages are discussed elsewhere on this website.